 With double-digit annual growth and a market premium approaching 5 billion Euros of Life and General (re)insurance business, Malta punches above its weight when compared to some of its European counterparts.
 Insurance as a percentage of GDP is close to 5%.
-Financial services, in general, contribute approximately 12% to GDP and this is expected to grow to 15% of GDP by the end of 2022.
+Financial services, in general, contribute approximately 12%.

 The Maltese insurance market has attracted several global or fortune 100 brands, such as PSA, BMW, Renault, Nissan, Munich Re, STARR, Fortegra, Aon, Willis, Marsh, Lloyds Brokers or cover-holders and others to establish a presence in Malta, using it as a platform to transact business in Europe by virtue of the EU Freedom of Services Directive and internationally.